 Your living room is probably a more important space in your home than you realize.
 It’s where you spend your downtime, watching Friends reruns to unwind from your day.
 Or, where you gather with your guests to laugh at each other’s stories and play boardgames.
 It’s where your kids play, or snuggle on the couch when their feeling poorly.
 The name itself implies you’re probably spending a lot of time there, so why not make it a space you love being in?
 I hope you like this DIY wood slat wall as much as we do.

-Stay tuned for how we designed and completed the geometric accent part of this living room wall in part 2.
+Stay tuned for how we designed and completed the geometric accent wall in this living room wall in part 2.
 I would love to see you build this.
 If you do, be sure to share with me.
 And don’t forget to follow me on instagram for more budget projects!

 If you love this project, Pin it!